-"I can kill you again.
+"I can kill you, you know.
+Then bring you back and kill you again.
 And again.
 And again, and again and again, in ways humans do not even have names for.
 Or you can shut your mouth."
 The Crawling Chaos's eyes burned with the light of stars as he gave the human a warning glance.
 To his credit, the fool was beginning to realize the position he was in.
 Nyarlathotep faced him without a trace of amusement in his eyes.

 "To think...that such a priceless little starlight was forced to endure you," Nyarlathotep murmured.
 He smirked, his lips turning up into a mockery of human friendliness.
 "Her trail led me here, Stefano de Cortly.
 Your wife."

 "Eliza?"
 Confusion consumed his shocked visage.
 "What does this have to do with that worthless–"